-From Bath, head into the Cotswolds, where I’d recommend you spend the night.
-Find yourself a cosy little B&B in the countryside – somewhere you’d likely struggle to get to with public transport – and really take advantage of having your own wheels!
+You can either overnight in Bath, which might be preferable to driving any more today, or you can head into the Cotswolds.
+If you do the latter, find yourself a cosy little B&B in the countryside – somewhere you’d likely struggle to get to with public transport – and really take advantage of having your own wheels!

-After a pleasant overnight in the Cotswolds, it’s time to turn North, and head up to Yorkshire.
+After a pleasant overnight in Bath or the Cotswolds, it’s time to turn North, and head up towards Yorkshire.
 This will be a bit of a drive, but there are some highlights on the way that I’d recommend stopping at to break up the journey.

 First, I’d suggest stopping off at Baddesley Clinton, a moated manor house just outside of Warwick.
 This is a spectacular property, over 500 years old, which will give you an insight as to how the British aristocracy lived in the middle ages.

 Highlights include the glorious moat that surrounds the building, and the priest-holes in the house itself, where the Catholic priests of the time would hide from persecution and execution.

 If you’d prefer to explore an interesting town, then I can recommend dropping in to Warwick.
 There’s enough to do here to fill a day (especially if you decide to visit the Castle!), but I’d suggest at least visiting the Lord Leycester Hospital, and St. Mary’s Church.